jtvberg/StreamDock/README.md

 ## Releases / Known Issues
    The current release works on Mac (signed and notarized) and Windows (only self-signed).
 It should install without much hassle on both platforms.
-   No Linux version in the release.\
+   Just added Linux to the last release.
+The app icon is not behaving but it works the same.\
    At the moment, any service using Google auth is broken if you have to sign-in to use (so, YouTube works, YouTube TV will not.)\
    The user agent spoofing is no longer working so Google OAuth will need to be implemented.
    Look for that in a future release.\